EBFMM/Azure-Sentinel-RDP-Attack-Map/README.md

 ### Turn Off Windows Firewall on VM
 <img src="https://github.com/user-attachments/assets/e4369f4f-7df4-437d-87a9-2a028750fe4a" width="300"/>

+Turning off Windows Firewall on a VM while capturing a live cyber attack demo, allows me to demonstrate true vulnerabilities without the interference of built-in security mechanisms.
+The firewall is designed to block unauthorized network traffic, which could prevent certain attack vectors from being executed successfully during the demo.
+By disabling it, I showcase the behavior of unprotected systems and how attackers exploit weak or misconfigured security settings.
+This setup helps in illustrating the importance of proper security controls and provides a controlled environment for observing real-time attack tactics, tools, and impact.

 ### Retreive Powershell Script, Generate Geolocation API key and Run Script